reflectivity/file_format/specs_discussion.md

 - For the *error_of* we specify the meaning of *magnitude unit* using the term *value_is*.
 Consistent would be *physival quantity*.
 Here *value_is* is easier to read and might stay.
 - The the column *name* we use the *symbol* (R, Qz, alpha_i, ...) rather than *physical quantity*.
 But in the header above we use the latter as key words.
 Thus if the analysis software searches for example for information about the *incident angle*, it has to look ar various places (this is intended) for different keys.

+## reserve key words

+suggestions:

+- alpha_i, incident_angle
+- alpha_f, final_angle
+- photon_energy
+- counting_time
+- attenuation_factor

+## stitched data

+- where do we store e.g. the angles for stitched tof measurements?
+These are no longer used for processing, but may help future planning.
+- x-ray data obtained with different attenuator settings.

+## guidelines for writing and reading

+- hirarchy for looking up information (e.g. column beats header content)
+- avoid contradicting information (e.g. incident angle in the header for angle-disperse measurement
+-